Taking Light into the Dark Places of the World

 Venerable Yeshe Chodron ordained as a nun in 2001.
 She discovered Buddhism

-whilst travelling in Nepal and India at the age of 17 on a search for the meaning of
+whilst travelling in Nepal and India at the age of 17 on a search for the

-Khenpo Ngawang Dhamchoe for five years whilst working as well.
+teacher Khenpo Ngawang Dhamchoe for five years whilst working as well.

 Upon ordaining as a nun at the age of 23 Venerable Yeshe, found like the